lw8192/Red-Team-Dev/Python/Coding_Interview.md

         print(i)            #prints 0,1,2,3,4
     for i in range(0,len(list)):
         print(list[i])              #prints all elements in a list
+    for i in range(start, 0, -1):          #decrement by 1
+        break
 ### Set and Tuples
 Set: must have unique items